Paralegal Certificate Course Self-Study

 Students have six months to complete the Self-Study format course.

-Paralegal Certificate Course: Part 1
+Paralegal Certificate Course

-Welcome to Paralegal Part 1, the first half of the Paralegal Certificate Course© offered in an independent study format.
+Welcome to the Paralegal Certificate Course© offered in an independent study format.
 This course represents the culmination of thirty (30) years of “live” classroom instruction of this course for liberal arts and pre-law students at major universities across the United States.
 To serve foreign students and law firm employees overseas, as well as people residing far from our live classroom lecture locations, we began offering this course in a video format in 1987.
 Now, with this self-study format, we are overcoming the boundaries of distance and time by bringing the classroom into your office or living room.
 Students who successfully complete both halves of the course will receive a Paralegal Certificate of Completion from their chosen, sponsoring college or university.

 Once registered, your password and access information will be emailed to you within 24 hours.

 This course will provide you with comprehensive knowledge of the American judicial system.
 It will also teach you practical skills including how to assist trial attorneys, interview witnesses, investigate complex fact patterns, research the law, and assist in preparing cases for courtroom litigation.
+This course will also provide you with a working knowledge of legal authority: how it is used in the litigation process and how to locate it through legal research.
+You will learn the basics of law office management, substantive law (such as criminal law, domestic relations, real property law, and bankruptcy), and informal and formal advocacy.

 Expectations